firehol/website/content/upgrade.md

     on "home" above, if there are multiple IPv6 routes available.

-    If your machine will be routing IPv6, it will also need to be able to send router advertisment messages from the relevant interface(s).
+    If your machine will be routing IPv6, it will also need to be able to send router advertisement messages from the relevant interface(s).

     <%= include_example('upgrade-6-12', "    ") %>